NateSaint/handwriting-recognition/README.md

       * .h files are named the same as their respective .cc file

 #### Running:
-  * Ensure the provided training and testing files are unzipped and the file names are unchanged
+  * Ensure the provided training and testing files are uncompressed and the file names are unchanged
       * The names expected are:
           * train-labels-idx1-ubyte
           * train-images-idx3-ubyte